wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/configuring_log4j_properties.md

 Log4j2 allows logging requests to print to multiple destinations.
 These output destinations are called 'Appenders'.
 All the defined appenders should be listed as shown below in the `log4j2.properties` file.

 !!!
 Note
-    If the output destination is in another environment (such as a cloud storage), you need need to [use custom log appenders](#using-custom-log-appenders).
+    If the output destination is in another environment (such as a cloud storage), you need to [use custom log appenders](#using-custom-log-appenders).

 ```xml
 appenders = CARBON_CONSOLE, CARBON_LOGFILE, AUDIT_LOGFILE, ATOMIKOS_LOGFILE, CARBON_TRACE_LOGFILE, osgi, SERVICE_LOGFILE, API_LOGFILE, ERROR_LOGFILE, CORRELATION